aaronfc/webwrapp/README.md

 TODO
 ====
-- Implement splashscreen (image from resources + update info)
+- Custom image for splashscreen
+- Cutomization of app name and icon (at least)
 - Review basic performance
 - Improve UI
-- Add dependency injection
 - Add tests
 - Rename project to something cooler and rewrite description